mtb-pmbus 1.2.0.1772

 The SMBus and PMBus specifications specify a set of optional signals.
 The middleware supports some of them.

-SMBALERT# Supported SMBus The SMBALERT# signal has the in-build support in the middleware.
+SMBALERT# Supported Not supported SMBus The SMBALERT# signal has the built-in support in the middleware.
 See: mtb_pmbus_smbalert_config_mode, mtb_pmbus_smbalert_set_signal and mtb_pmbus_smbalert_clear_signal.

-Control Signal (CONTROL) Not supported PMBus This signal must be handled by the Application.
+Control Signal (CONTROL) Not supported Not supported PMBus This signal must be handled by the Application.

-Write Protect (WP) Not supported PMBus This signal must be handled by the Application.
+Write Protect (WP) Not supported Not supported PMBus This signal must be handled by the Application.
 Use the mtb_pmbus_cmd_wr_protect and mtb_pmbus_cmd_all_wr_protect to protect commands against write.

 Logging

-The PMBus Middleware provides the possibility to enable the logging feature.
+The PMBus middleware provides the possibility to enable the logging feature.
 The logging can be enabled by defining MTB_PMBUS_LOG_LEVEL with the selected log level in mtb_pmbus_conf.h file.
-See the available log levels - Logging level.
+See the available log levels in the Logging Level Macros section in the API Reference Guide.

 By default, the logs are printed by the retarget-io middleware.
 So, initialize this middleware at the application level.
 If another output method is required, redirect the PMBus logging by defining MTB_PMBUS_CUSTOM_LOG in the mtb_pmbus_conf.h file and provide custom implementation of the mtb_pmbus_log function.
 Also, you can redefine the buffer size by MTB_PMBUS_LOG_BUF.